yangkinger/Media/README.md

 Add the link https://your-domain.com/api.php?action=check_and_restart to a cron job to run every 5 minutes.

 Download the binary FFmpeg file from https://ffmpeg.org/download.html and place it in the root directory, then set the executable permissions.

+The program is a free and open-source project and any use for illegal activities is prohibited.